Health Benefits Of Peanut Butter Cup Coffee

-Peanut butter is one of the best things out there.
+Long story short, peanut butter is one of the best things out there.
 It's perfect for warming up and drizzling with ice cream, spreading toast in the morning, mixing in a delicious batch of brownies, or even eating straight from the jar per scoop.
 However, peanut butter (the natural, pure, not the processed type) also has many health benefits that some of us (including myself) never knew existed.
-Here are the six health benefits of peanut butter and Peanut Butter Cup Coffee that you didn't know about.
+Here are the six health benefits of peanut butter and Chocolate Peanut Butter Cup Coffee that you didn't know about.

 Lose weight with Peanut Butter

 You might think I'm totally crazy about this one, but let me tell you, those fats are really good and healthy.
 Although your mother probably told you all those times that you shouldn't eat too much peanut butter because it is greasy and will make you feel bad, I say otherwise.
 Load on peanuts!